AnOliveBranch/SoupRoles/README.md

   - message
     - The message ID of the message to get buttons for
     - Required
-  - channel
-    - The channel of the message to get buttons for
-    - Not required, defaults to the current channel

 Example:
   - `/button get message:1069342907129139291`